Frequently asked questions about XARELTO®

 • BARC major bleeding

-After a successful LER procedure, treatment was initiated once homeostasis had been established.28 Patients in the VOYAGER trial received treatment with the XARELTO® vascular dose* within an average of 5 days post LER, with some receiving treatment as early as 2 days after successful LER.29
+Patients in the VOYAGER trial received treatment with the Low-dose XARELTO® 2.5 mg regimen* within an average of 5 days post LER, with some receiving treatment as early as 2 days after successful LER.14

-The median follow-up period in the VOYAGER trial was 28 months (interquartile range, 22 to 34 months).29
+The median follow-up period in the VOYAGER trial was 28 months (interquartile range, 22 to 34 months).14

-Patients should stay on the XARELTO® vascular dose* for the duration of treatment per the physician’s discretion.
-Patients in the VOYAGER trial were studied up to 36 months post treatment.†29
+Patients should stay on the Low-dose XARELTO® 2.5 mg regimen* for the duration of treatment per the physician’s discretion.
+Patients in the VOYAGER trial were studied up to 36 months post treatment.14

-The XARELTO® vascular dose reduced the relative risk reduction of adverse cardiovascular and limb events with an early benefit for acute limb ischemia regardless of clopidogrel use.
-The safety of the XARELTO® vascular dose was similar with or without the use of clopidogrel, but there was a trend for more ISTH major bleeding when clopidogrel was used for 30 days or more.
-The evidence shows a reduction of risk when XARELTO® is added to aspirin after LER regardless of concomitant clopidogrel; the evidence also shows that a shorter course of clopidogrel (<30 days) may result in less bleeding.31
+The Low-dose XARELTO® 2.5 mg regimen reduced the relative risk of adverse cardiovascular and limb events with an early benefit for acute limb ischemia regardless of clopidogrel use.
+The safety of the Low-dose XARELTO® 2.5 mg regimen† was similar with or without the use of clopidogrel, but there was a trend for more ISTH major bleeding when clopidogrel was used for 30 days or more.
+The evidence shows a reduction of risk when XARELTO® is added to aspirin after LER regardless of concomitant clopidogrel; the evidence also shows that a shorter course of clopidogrel (<30 days) may result in less bleeding.17

 *Clopidogrel use was not a randomized therapy and was associated with a different patient profile of CV risk, bleeding risk, and burden of concomitant CVD between the groups; direct comparisons of the efficacy and safety of clopidogrel in this setting are confounded, particularly without adjustment.